CyBehave Research

 Meanwhile, the AI safety community is independently developing its own vocabulary for similar problems: alignment failures, reward hacking, goal drift, prompt injection, and adversarial manipulation.
 These are fundamentally behavioural problems.
 They describe agents acting in ways that diverge from intended outcomes.

-BCT asks: are we solving the same problem twice?
-If an AI agent can be socially engineered through carefully crafted prompts (analogous to human phishing), if it develops learned defaults that resist correction (analogous to human habits), if it follows instructions from unauthorised sources because they pattern-match authority (analogous to human authority compliance), then perhaps the behavioural science toolkit already exists.
+If an AI agent can be socially engineered through carefully crafted prompts (analogous to human phishing), if it develops learned defaults that resist correction (analogous to human habits), if it follows instructions from unauthorised sources because they pattern-match authority (analogous to human authority compliance) - then perhaps the behavioural science toolkit already exists.
 It just needs extending.

 16